Kennygunderman/SunDownShowdown/README.md

 #### /showdown start
 Force starts the Showdown.

+#### /showdown arena set radius <radius>
+Sets the box radius of the arena from where the player is standing.

+#### /showdown arena remove
+Removes the current saved arena from the configuration.

+#### /showdown arena clear
+Clears hostile mobs from the arena.

 #### /showdown chest add
 Adds a chest to the arena.
 The chest added will be above the current block that the player is looking at.